heye0507/dl_related/README.md

 # About this repo

-This Repo servers the dl_related notebooks for fastai and pytorch stduy.
+This Repo servers the dl_related notebooks for fastai and pytorch study.

 * The Play Ground folder contains all Fastai course related stuff in my own understanding.
 The code has minor changes in compairson with
 Fastai course notebooks.